christorange/VerticalFox/README.md

 Q: **How to disable sidebar auto-hide?**

-A: Go to the comment `/*AUTO HIDE SIDEBAR*/`, delete the next 10 lines of code below it.
+A: Go to the comment `/*AUTO HIDE SIDE BAR*/`, delete the next 10 lines of code below it.